storacha/w3up/readme.md

 1. Each PR deploys to `dev`, we should add support for unique deployments and remove `dev` completely.
 2. Each Access API **Release** PR deploys to `staging` every time the CI runs for that PR.
    - Note: Any change to the folder `packages/access-api` will update the Access API release PR and trigger a new deployment to `staging`.
-3. After merging an Access API release PR to `main` CI will deploy to `prodution`.
+3. After merging an Access API release PR to `main` CI will deploy to `production`.

 #### Reverting a bad deployment